 - You only need the Proto files to generate custom classes for your specific language;

-- gRPC is fast and efficient: Protocol Buffers are serialised and sent using HTTP 2.0 as binaries across the wire; this results in the Proto messages to be significantly smaller than usual JSON messages sent through REST;
+- gRPC is fast and efficient: Protocol Buffers are serialised and sent using HTTP 2.0 as binaries across the wire; this results in the Proto messages being significantly smaller than usual JSON messages sent through REST;

 - parsing Protocol Buffers (binary format) is less CPU intensive because it is closer to how a machine represents data;

 - gRPC makes it very easy to plug in authentication, load balancing, logging and monitoring.

 You can navigate through any of the IOTICS API (gRPC) Client GitHub repositories we provide support for.
 They contain information on how to use it along with comprehensive examples.

 If the gRPC Client Library has not been implemented in your preferred programming language you will have to:

 - compile the IOTICS Proto Files with a gRPC compiler;

 - provide an implementation of the generated compiled files in your preferred language.